 - Pickups have two very small “tits” in the bottom black fiber part of the pickup on the outside edge around the two wire eyelets.
 Also, there is a very faint ring pressed into the black fiber that goes around each eyelet.

-- White “bakelite” plastic knobs and pickup covers.
-These knobs are actually not Bakelite but are Polystyrene thermoplastic (think those plastic model kits you assembled as a kid with the smelly glue).
+- White “bakelite” (Polystyrene) plastic knobs and pickup covers.
 First generation: early 4/54 to 7/54 Stratocasters have different knobs and pickup covers.
-These are marbelized and a bit translucent.
+These are marbleized and a bit translucent.
 This is seen mostly on the thinner plastic pickup covers than on the knobs, and the amount of translucency varies from guitar to guitar.
 Some pickups covers are so translucent the black pickup bobbins can be seen through the covers.
 Also, the pickup covers had rounded edges even when they were brand new.
-The volume/tone knobs are a different shape too, known as “tallboys”, “short-skirts”, or “mini-skirts”, being slightly taller and slimmer with the numbered skirt being a much smaller variant of the famous 9/54 and later plastic Stratocaster knob.
+The volume/tone knobs are a different shape too, known as “short-skirts” or “mini-skirts”, being slightly taller and slimmer with the numbered skirt being a much smaller variant of the famous 9/54 and later plastic Stratocaster knob.
 There were no “spokes” on the underside of these volume/tone knobs.
 The mini skirt bakelite knobs were mounted on smooth solid shaft potentiometers too (the 9/54 and later conventional Strat knobs were mounted on knurled split shaft pots).
 The shape of the 3-way switch tip resembled a “football”.

 - White “bakelite” (actually Polystyrene) plastic knobs/covers, third generation (9/54 to spring 1957): The plastic used on these “bakelite” knobs is the same as the second generation, but a new mold and knob shape was used.
 The new molds included the volume/tone knobs, 3-way switch tip, and the pickup covers (the tremolo tip didn’t seem to change shape).
 Because the earlier mini-skirt volume/tone knobs had problems with the skirt breaking (because it was so petite and thin), Fender changed the knobs to the now-famous standard Stratocaster knob shape.
 The skirt was larger and had three “spokes” on the underside of the skirt to provide support.
 These knobs too cracked easily, but in general, they did not self-destruct like the mini-skirt versions.
 Also, the pots used with the third generation bakelite volume/tone knobs had a split shaft instead of a solid shaft.
 And the pickup covers were changed slightly so as to have sharp edges (to increase strength, but often the sharp edges would round due to player wear).
 Also, the switch tip “football” changed to a pear shape.